ghahramani/viewpager/README.md

 To access this module from JavaScript, you would do the following:

     var module = require("com.navid.tabs");
     var tabs = module.createPagerTabs();

 The module variable is a reference to the Module object.

-The tabs variable is a instance of viewpager
+The tabs variable is a instance of viewpager.

+### Alloy
+For Alloy there's a [widget to wrap this module](http://github.com/fokkezb/nl.fokkezb.viewpager).

 ## Reference